9 Ways to Stay Safe on Your College Campus

 • Keep your supplies compact and within reach.
 Pack safety supplies into a small kit, and fasten the kit on a key ring, lanyard, or backpack.

-• If you’re using pepper spray, be sure to test spray periodically and replace it when needed.
+• If you’re using pepper spray, be sure to test the spray periodically and replace it when needed.

 Gear up